 As experienced Black Feminist Participatory Action Researchers (BFPAR), we knew that turning to non-whitestream interventions was necessary to redress mistrust within failed Community Academic Partnerships (CAPs).
 We also knew that turning away from whitestream theorizations, organizing practices, and conceptualizations of ethical conduct were not going to work either.
 More specifically, we could not rely on the “usual suspects'' in community and social psychological research, because they haven’t worked in our overly researched borough, or they have been complicit in sustaining health inequities by silencing BIPOC organizational voices.
 This meant letting go of the cisnormativity and race-evasiveness (Annamma, 2016) in Lewinian and Frierian action research perspectives within Bronfenbrennian and Alinskyian models.
 This also meant embracing the unrecognized, discounted intellectual, organizational labor of Black scholar/activists, in addition to centering Black healing and abolition.
 When we make mention of what we not finna to do epistemically, ontologically, and ethically we are referring to a refusal to disentangle the multitude of interactive connections between our theoretical framework, methodologies, ethical practices, and the outcomes/experiences of researchers and participants in The Community Engaged Research Academy.

-Jordan, Bogat, and Smith’s (2001) article taught us that too often, the epistemes, theories, methodologies, and approaches to community engagement Black community psychologists learn, from largely whitestream institutions, are imbued with scientific racism, are extractive, with exploitative intentions.
+Jordan, Bogat, and Smith’s (2001) article taught us that too often the community engagement Black community psychologists learn, from largely whitestream institutions, includes epistemes, theories, methodologies, and approaches that are imbued with scientific racism, and act to extract from communities with the intent of exploitation.
 They offered five methods toward “building positive, culturally-relevant collaborations.”
 (Jordan et al., 2001, p.
 608) The five methods are: “create a foundation for trust; focus on community needs; establish forums for community feedback and involvement; create autonomy and not dependence; and help train future professionals” (Jordan et al., 2001, p.
 610).
 Their lessons taught us that: 1) our work had to be evaluated by IRBs and folks in the community; 2) we needed to be humble; 3) we needed to have community dialogues before we started our academy; 4) we needed to go to the hood, the most impacted, most disparate places to do this work; 5) we needed to transfer skills to CERA graduates to empower them to teach future generations of scholars.

-Before we get into BFPAR and CERA we specifically designed to repair the mistrust that Black folx have with Black scholars and the structurally racist medical industrial complex, we want to acknowledge the OG Black community organizers/interventionists who were so heavily involved with improving the lives of Black communities--but have not been published.
+Before moving forward in our discussion of BFPAR and CERA we want to acknowledge the mistrust that Black folx have with Black scholars and the structurally racist medical industrial complex, and we want to acknowledge the OG Black community organizers/interventionists who were so heavily involved with improving the lives of Black communities--but have not been published.
 We have learned much from these elders, who aren’t academicians, and who might have intentionally divested themselves from participating in the onerous knowledge production gauntlet prevalent in academe.
 We try to honor the labor of these folx (citing) as much as possible.
 These are folx like Septima Poinsette Clark, Claudia Jones, Barbara Smith, Marsha P. Johnson, Miss Major Griffin-Gracy, Peggy Shepard, Wanda Santiago, Fae Ellington, the legacy of the community work of Dr. Kenneth Clark and Mamie Phipps Clark engaged in the Northside Center, and countless others.
 However, there isn’t a literature review we can provide that adequately documents their community engagement scholarship.

 What is BFPAR?

 Black Feminist Participatory Action Research (BFPAR) is an unapologetic continuum of approaches to participatory inquiry and action between Black scholars and Black communities.
-BFPAR actively engages, produces, and conducts research in service of empowering and improving the plight of Black peoples.
-With respects to its theoretically genealogy, BFPAR is rooted in:
+BFPAR actively engages, produces, and conducts research in service of empowering and improving the plight of Black people.
+With respects to its theoretical genealogy, BFPAR is rooted in: